exogen/badge-matrix/INSTALL.md

 ```

 The file `Verdana.ttf` should ideally exist in the root of the repository
-(it’s used as the default font for measuring text width.)
+(it’s used as the default font for measuring text width).
 But we can’t
 distribute it due to licensing, so you should place the file there yourself.
 A helper command is included: